 Each of the currently employed NEOs receives a fixed base salary in an amount determined by the Remuneration Committee of the MNK Board of Directors in accordance with his employment agreement.
 The base salary payable to each NEO is intended to provide a fixed component of compensation reflecting the NEO's skill set, experience, role and responsibilities.
-Each NEO's base salary for 2020, and in the case of Mr. McClain for 2019, is listed in the "Summary Compensation Table," above.
+Each NEO's base salary for 2019 is listed in the "Summary Compensation Table - 2019," above.